 Predictive analytics in retail:

-use cases, examples & adoption guide
+applications, examples & adoption guidelines

 The role of predictive analytics in retail